DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Abstract

 \section{Abstract}

-Numerous techniques have been proposed for generating adversarial examples in white-box settings under strict \( \ell_p \)-norm constraints.
-However, such norm-bounded examples often fail to align well with human perception, and only recently have a few methods begun specifically exploring perceptually aligned adversarial examples.
+Numerous techniques have been proposed for generating adversarial examples under strict \( \ell_p \)-norm constraints.
+However, such norm-bounded examples often fail to align well with human perception, and only a few methods specifically explore perceptually aligned adversarial examples.
 Moreover, it remains unclear whether insights from \( \ell_p \)-constrained attacks can be effectively leveraged to improve perceptual efficacy.
-In this paper, we introduce \daash, a fully differentiable meta-attack framework that generates effective and perceptually aligned adversarial examples by strategically composing existing \( \ell_p \)-based attack methods. \daash~operates in a multi-stage fashion: at each stage, it aggregates candidate adversarial examples from multiple base attacks using learned, adaptive weights and propagates the result to the next stage.
-A novel meta-loss function guides this process by jointly minimizing misclassification loss and perceptual distortion, enabling the framework to dynamically modulate the contribution of each base attack throughout the stages.
-We evaluate \daash~on adversarially trained models across CIFAR-10, CIFAR-100, and ImageNet.
-Despite relying solely on \( \ell_p \)-constrained based methods, \daash~significantly outperforms state-of-the-art perceptual attacks such as AdvAD—achieving higher attack success rates (e.g., 20.63\% improvement) and superior visual quality, as measured by SSIM, LPIPS, and FID (improvements of $\approx11$, 0.015, and 5.7, respectively).
-Furthermore, \daash~generalizes well to unseen defenses, making it a practical and strong baseline for evaluating robustness without requiring handcrafted adaptive attacks for each new defense.
+In this paper, we introduce \daash, a differentiable meta-attack framework that generates effective and perceptually aligned adversarial examples by strategically composing existing \( \ell_p \)-based attack methods. \daash~operates in a multi-stage fashion: at each stage, it aggregates candidate adversarial examples from multiple base attacks using learned, adaptive weights and propagates the result to the next stage.
+A meta-loss function guides this process by jointly minimizing misclassification loss and perceptual distortion, enabling the framework to dynamically modulate the contribution of each base attack throughout the stages.
+We evaluate \daash~on adversarially trained robust models across CIFAR-10, CIFAR-100, and ImageNet while considering visual perception metrics (e.g. SSIM, FID, LPIPS) in the perturbation budget (instead of \( \ell_p \)-norm).
+Despite relying solely on \( \ell_p \)-constrained based methods, \daash~significantly outperforms state-of-the-art perceptual attacks such as AdvAD, achieving higher attack success rates (e.g., 20.63\% improvement) and superior visual quality, as measured by SSIM, LPIPS, and FID (improvements of $\approx11$, 0.015, and 5.7, respectively). \daash~generalizes well to unseen defenses and different white-box/black-box scenarios, making it a practical and strong baseline for evaluating robustness.
+Code is available at: \url{https://github.com/siege-research/DASH}